An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Fidelities of Different Strategies

 Now we consider the case when a local unitary transformation, $\mathcal{L}$, is used to $U$-generate system dynamics with an initial product state.
 The fidelity between the state of the system $\rho^S$ and its rotated version $\mathcal{L} \rho^S \mathcal{L}$ is given by

-This equation gives us great insight into how fidelity changes, as it achieves maximum fidelity (\(F = 1\)) when $\vec{a}$ is left invariant by $\mathcal{O}_L$ and minimum fidelity (\(F = 1 - \vec{a} \cdot \vec{a}\)) when it rotates from $\vec{a}$ to $-\vec{a}$.
-So we would like to rotate about the Bloch vector $\vec{a}$ whenever possible to perfectly preserve the fidelity of the initial system while ensuring CP dynamics.
-This is possible in many experiments, as we later show in Sec. \ref{Sec:Numerical_Analysis}, since the local unitary on the system also induces the same orthogonal rotation to the left side of the correlation matrix $\mathcal{T}_\rho$.
+This equation gives us insight into how fidelity changes, as it achieves maximum fidelity (\(F = 1\)) when $\vec{a}$ is left invariant by $\mathcal{O}_L$ and minimum fidelity (\(F = 1 - \vec{a} \cdot \vec{a}\)) when it rotates from $\vec{a}$ to $-\vec{a}$.
+Thus, we would like to rotate about the Bloch vector $\vec{a}$ whenever possible to perfectly preserve the fidelity of the initial system while ensuring CP dynamics.
+This is possible in many experiments, as we show in Appendix \ref{Sec:Numerical_Local_Operations}, since the local unitary on the system also induces the same orthogonal rotation to the left side of the correlation matrix $\mathcal{T}_\rho$.